DustinJSilk/reactive-trader/README.md

 postgres://user:password@localhost:5432
 ```

+You will need to add a database name and of course make sure you create a one
+with that name, too.

 ## Thresholds problem

 Some strategies (~MACD) use threshold values that can vary a lot from coin to coin.